djeada/Linux-Notes/notes/ports.md

 <h1>Challenges</h1>

-1. Some ports are reserve for some specific service.
-Does it mean, it can't be used for any other service?
+1. Some ports are reserved  for specific services.
+Is this to say they can't be used for anything else?
 2. How to check which port numbers are free to use?
 3. How to find which process is running on a specific port?
 4. How to find which port is used by a given service?